 c.
 Matthew A. Hunter, an American chemist, used titanium to reduce TiCl to produce metal titanium with a purity of 99.9%.
 It was the first time that people had obtained pure titanium.

 Titanium sputtering target shares the same properties with their source material.
 The titanium element is widely distributed (about 0.4%) in the earth’s crust.
 The world’s titanium reserves are about 3.4 billion tons, ranking 9th among all elements.
 Titanium is a material of high commercial values — it has been widely used in various fields, including aerospace, automobile manufacturing, medical and health, and other fields of daily life because of their high strength, good corrosion resistance, and high heat resistance.
 Its corrosion resistance of titanium is mainly manifested in the fact that titanium does not react with air at normal temperature.
 However, in the actual production environment, titanium still undergo different kinds of corrosion.

 Let me give you an easy-to-understand definition of sputtering target.
-The word “target” in “sputtering target” is derived from the shooting target, which is commonly seen in our daily life.
+The word “target” in “titanium sputtering target” is derived from the shooting target, which is commonly seen in our daily life.
 In the process of sputtering deposition, the coating material is bombarded by electron beam or ion beam, just like the target being shot, so the material used in the sputtering process got its name as “sputtering target”.

 Titanium sputtering target is a kind of titanium product made of the metal titanium, and it is used in the sputter coating to produce titanium thin film.
 Simply speaking, there are two methods to make titanium sputtering target from metal titanium.

 Casting: melt the raw material of a certain distribution ratio, pour the alloy solution into a mold to form an ingot, and finally machine it to become a sputtering target.
 The method is smelted and cast in a vacuum.